Edmund was born five and a half years ago.

 Edmund’s numerical ability continued to be his strongest suit.
 Mike, a friend of the family who was a

-mathematics student at University, used to show him little tricks with numbers.
-Edmund loved Mike, and soon
+mathematics student at University, would show him little tricks with numbers.
+Edmund loved Mike, and soon Mike

 When Edmund turned five, Mike introduced him to chess.
 Edmund had been reluctant to try this, protesting

 that he didn’t like games.
 But at the end of his first lesson, he was ecstatic.
 “Daddy, do you know what?
 Chess